runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 Fairly isolated.
 Occasional contact with 'jinn and more westerly islanders, but that's about it.
 Mix of 'daal and merfae population.
 Cities are tightly integrated, extending below-water.
-Small but advanced civilization, though missing a few advancements post first-era Daal
+Small but advanced civilization, though missing a few advancements post first-era Daal, and lacking access to certain materials.
+One notable example is few reliable sources of high-quality gemstones - while some can be found in the active volcanic regions of the isles, these are too dangerous to mine reliably.
+This greatly limits the production of enchanted items.

 ### Enjat-Tehktun Alliance